 * Immerse yourself a market alive with flavors and colors.

 * Enjoy a meaningful glimpse of an ancient land’s people, customs and roots.

 * Meet with weavers and potters and discover the soul behind each hand-made piece of art.

 A journey deep into highland Oaxaca and her most rooted communities - a tangible link to a proud and profound history at the crossroads of quickly changing times.

 From Oaxaca City to the outlands of the Mixteca, this journey takes us deep into Oaxaca and well off the beaten path.
 We visit some of the last spectacular regions in Oaxaca where ancestral dress still thrives, where weaving the daily cloth is still a mainstay trade, where pride and identity are still worn over people’s shoulders.
-We travel to the remote ruins of a great Mixtec kingdom from a thousand years ago on a silent mountain top.
-We meet deeply traditional, as well as innovative potters, immerse ourselves in the swirl of Saturday market and explore crumbling Spanish fortress monasteries.
+We’ll meet potters in several villages and see how they are innovating their way into the 21st century.
+And immerse ourselves in the swirl of Saturday market and explore crumbling Spanish fortress monasteries.

 This is profound Oaxaca, the soulful land where the living roots of this indigenous state’s amazing heritage continue to persist and where the fast changes of the present have been slower to arrive.